 Penny has been the editor of the magazine for the Order of Bards, Ovates and Druids (OBOD) since 2003.
 She is an author who regularly speaks on all aspects of Druidry, and leads ceremonies and workshops in England and Europe.
 She has also devised and led a six month course for students into the living relationship of Druidry and landscape, called The Druid’s Hide.

-Penny’s books include The Path of Druidry; walking The Ancient Green Way, a best-selling practical Druid study course and guide; The wisdom of birch, oak and yew and The Keys to the Temple, which unveils Dion Fortune’s Mystical Qabalah through her occult novels, in collaboration with Ian Rees (all published by Llewellyn Worldwide).
+Penny’s books include Nine Ways to Charm a Dryad, The Path of Druidry; walking The Ancient Green Way, a best-selling practical Druid study course and guide; The wisdom of birch, oak and yew and The Keys to the Temple, which unveils Dion Fortune’s Mystical Qabalah through her occult novels, in collaboration with Ian Rees (all published by Llewellyn Worldwide).
 She has also written a series of Druid detective novels and has contributed to books on Druidry, ancestral connections and meditative practice.
 For more information, visit Penny’s website.

 Arthur Billington is an honorary Chief Bard of OBOD, leading music workshops and playing at major events.
 As bluesman, ZZBIRMINGHAM, he plays clubs and festivals nationwide and presents the weekly Blues Cruise for Glastonbury FM radio.
 His CD, Kozmick, is a magical blues/Druid fusion.
-Penny and Arthur join us for the first two days of the Merlin’s Britain tour.
+Penny and Arthur join us for two days of the England – a Spiritual Odyssey tour.

 Steve Marshall was a professional musician for 30 years and a sound engineer.
 But now, he is an independent researcher in the field of archaeology, having spent close to ten years researching and photographing the Avebury landscape and monuments.
 The result is a ground-breaking book, Exploring Avebury, the Essential Guide, which was published in 2016.
 New areas that Steve explored in depth, are sound and acoustics and the connection between the siting of prehistoric monuments and moving water.

 “I visited and recorded over fifty springs within a five mile radius of the Avebury Henge,” he says.
 “During the winter of 2012-13 when water levels were unusually high, I made significant discoveries around Avebury – notably that the great ditch surrounding Silbury Hill is lined with springs that supply most of its water.
-The springs had never been seen before.”Steve joins the Merlin’s Britain tour at Avebury.
+The springs had never been seen before.”Steve joins the England – a Spiritual Odyssey tour at Avebury.
 Click here for a blog post where Steve talks with Linda Marson about his research into Avebury.

 Jack Roberts is an independent researcher, publisher and author of Sheela-Na-Gigs of Ireland and Britain: The Divine Hag of the Christian Celts and The Sun Circles of Ireland.
 He joins the Enchanted Ireland tour where his wealth of knowledge and lively mind bring the ancient sites of this megalithic wonderland to life.